andrearotesi/personal-website/README.md

 # ⭐️ Layout
 The entire webapp is mobile first.
 Every page is carefully optimized and some features are even mobile-exclusive, such as the navigation menu.
 Once again, everything is done by hand.

+# ⭐️ Performance
+Performance was a key factor while creating my website.
+According to lighthouse, andrearotesi.com has scored 93/100 for desktop performance and 99/100 for mobile performance!